 Rose Woods

+Rose Woods ~ Co-Executive Director.
 Writer.
-Director.
+Theatre director.
 Teacher.
-Previously the Founding Artistic Director of Island Shakespeare Festival.
+Former Founding Artistic Director of Island Shakespeare Festival.
+Former Artistic Director for Whidbey Children’s Theatre.
 She has served as Artistic Director for three theatre companies in the San Francisco Bay Area and has worked across the country with both professional and youth theatre companies.
-She is a professional screenwriter, playwright and author.
-She was awarded a commendation from Senator Barbara Boxer for her work with youth in teaching tolerance and is the recipient of a number of awards for both her writing and directing, including the Elizabeth George Foundation Grant, Humanitarian Teacher of the Year Award from the Marin Humane Society, and a variety of national and international recognition for her screenwriting.
-She is a proud bunny mum and has been known to rescue animals in need.
+She is a professional screenwriter and playwright.
+Believes in Art as Activism.
+Awarded a commendation from Barbara Boxer for her work in teaching tolerance with youth theatre and is the recipient of a number of awards for both her writing and directing, including the Elizabeth George Foundation Grant, Humanitarian Teacher Award from the Humane Society, and a variety of national and international awards for her writing.

 Board Members